50 years of BBC Television News was

 the dark, without looking at what you were doing, and listening to more

 than one set of talkback instructions at a time.

 machines, VTN1 and VTN2, down in the bowels of the building.
 The

 tape on them was two inches wide.
-Editing the
+Editing the tapes involved a

-mix sound and be a vision mixer.
-Both of these jobs were quite difficult
+and be a vision mixer.
+Both of these jobs were quite difficult on

 constantly changing running orders.
 You very rarely had the benefit

 of a rehearsal.
 At the most you got a run through of any films that

 were ready, but the norm was to have the programme develop on air as and